Change Starts with Blue

 Why This Matters

-• More than 1 in 2 women and nearly 1 in 3 men will experience sexual violence in their lifetime.
+• Nearly 1 in 2 women and more than 1 in 6 men will experience sexual violence in their lifetime.

 • 1,198+ individuals impacted by Brave Step’s programs since launch.